 Yes!
 Georgia residents who are United States citizens may continue to apply to register to vote as part of many transactions conducted at the DDS' customer service centers or via the internet.

 Customers will have their Permanent DL/ID mailed to them before the Interim’s expiration date if they meet all eligibility and verification requirements.
 The new cards are centrally produced at a secure production facility in Georgia, then mailed to the cardholder, who will generally receive the new DL/ID within 30 days of receiving the interim document.

 Mailing from a centralized facility will reduce the opportunity for fraud and theft by operating the document printing process in a highly secure facility.
 The permanent DL/ID will be mailed to the customer address on record with DDS from the secured production facility located in Georgia.

-If you live in Metro Atlanta, you should call the DDS Customer Contact Center at (678) 413-8400 to speak with a representative who can assist you.
-If you live outside Metro Atlanta, you should call the DDS Customer Contact Center at 1-866.754.3687.
+Please call the DDS Customer Contact Center at (678) 413-8400 to speak with a representative who can assist you.

 The new DL/IDs will position Georgia to become compliant should the State choose to comply with any federal licensing mandates.